 Samurai Bike Tour Overview

 The Samurai Tour travels through three distinct parts of Japan and immerses us in its spectacular history, culture and landscape.
-The Honshu Stage explores the enchanting Noto Peninsula and the Japanese Alps.
+The Honshu Stage explores the enchanting Kii Peninsula and the Japanese Alps.
 The Shikoku Stage takes us across the smallest of Japan’s main islands to truly discover the road less travelled.
 The Mt Fuji Stage travels across Japan through the Alps, around Mt Fuji, to the shores of the Pacific.

 Our routes follow ancient and meandering roads, which tend to be smooth, narrow and with very little traffic.
 The Honshu (the main island) stages offer a smorgasbord of culture and history, from castles and classic gardens to landscapes and towns left mostly unchanged for over 400 years.
-The Noto & Izu peninsulas evoke the ancient Samurai warriors of days gone by.
+The Kii & Izu peninsulas evoke the ancient Samurai warriors of days gone by.
 The Japanese Alps, with its heavy winter snowfalls, prevented some villages from modernising are frozen in time.
 These living ancient villages are now UNESCO protected and allow us to see how life was lived for hundreds of years and the architecture that made life in such a challenging environment not only possible but highly productive and comfortable.

 Kyoto, famous for its temples and garden, is where we spend our rest day between the Honshu and Shikoku Tour.
 On the Shikoku Island stage, we will cycle through the magnificent Iya Gorge and tackle Mt Ishizuchi, Western Japan’s highest peak at 1982m (6503ft).
 Enjoy thrilling descents, pass terraced rice paddies, traditional thatched-roof houses, and ancient villages clinging to the mountainsides.